Spectral stability and perturbation results for kernel differentiation matrices on the sphere: Applications

-The results from the previous section show that $\max_{\mu\in\sigma(\overline{\MM}_X)} \dist\bigl(\mu, \sigma(\MM_X)\bigr)$ can be controlled by an expression of the form $h^{\alpha K +\beta}$ where $\alpha>0$, although the precise dependence of $\alpha$ and $\beta$ on $\Phi$ and $\opL$ are not easily determined analytically.
-In this section, we numerically examine these bounds as a function of the stencil parameter $K$ for $\opL = -\Delta$ and the order $m$ surface spline kernels.
+can be controlled by an expression of the form $h^{\alpha K +\beta}$ where $\alpha>0$, although the precise dependence of $\alpha$ and $\beta$ on $m$ and $\opL$ are not easily determined analytically.
+In this section, we numerically examine the exponential decay of these bounds in terms of $K$ for $\opL = -\Delta$.
 Rather than choosing the support points in each stencil from a ball search with a radius that depends on $K$, we use a nearest neighbor search so that the cardinality of each stencil is fixed at

 For a quasi-uniform point set $X$, this gives similar results to a ball search.
 Additionally, this nearest neighbor approach with a fixed stencil size is more common in RBF-FD methods~\cite{fornberg_flyer_2015}.